Overview

 Travel to Madrid via Córdoba

-Stop at Córdoba to visit one of Spain’s most impressive monuments, the Moorish Mezquita, which dates from the 8th to the 10th centuries.
-Walk through narrow white-washed alleys, passing tile covered patios, dotted with vibrant colored flowers.
-Don’t miss the beautiful back quarters.
+Stop in Córdoba to visit one of Spain’s most remarkable landmarks, the Moorish Mezquita-Catedral de Córdoba, dating from the 8th to 10th centuries.
+Wander narrow whitewashed streets lined with tile-covered patios and colorful flowers, and explore the city’s beautiful historic quarters.

 Córdoba guided sightseeing tour

-Marvel at the 800 marble columns of the 1,200-year-old Mezquita.
-Savor the aroma of flower-accented Jewish quarter courtyards in Córdoba with a local guide.
+Marvel at the 800 marble columns of the 1,200-year-old Mezquita, then savor the scent of flower-filled courtyards in Córdoba’s Jewish Quarter as you explore with a local guide.

 Day 12